 - You’re working and need to get up at a certain time.

 - Baby has reflux.

-There are, of course, other things, poopy diapers, diaper rash, colds, and other things that can impact the quality of baby’s sleep.
+There are, of course, other things, poopy diapers, diaper rash, colds, blocked milk ducts, and other things that can impact the quality of baby’s sleep.

 Here’s what WebMD has to say about lack of sleep affecting your weight loss goals:

 It’s true: Being short on sleep can really affect your weight.
 While you weren’t sleeping, your body cooked up a perfect recipe for weight gain.

 People who are sleep-deprived snack significantly more, so when you’re not getting your Zz’s, you’re probably also eating too many simple carbs.

 The Solution: Set Some Time Aside For Rest